Biruk-Abere/LION-for-3D-Shape-Understanding-and-Generation/README.md

-# LION: Latent Point Diffusion Models for 3D Shape Understanding and Generation
+# Latent Point Diffusion Models for 3D Shape Understanding and Generation